How to Visit the Canola Fields in York (Legally!)

 The beautiful architecture along the main street in York

-Before leaving York, make sure to stroll along the main street, Avon Terrace, to admire the historic buildings, including the iconic York Town Hall.
-There are so many charming buildings in York, such as the colourful doors at Honey and Fig Homewares and the beautiful Barclay Books bookshop.
-And we can’t forget about Penny Farthing Sweets!
+Go for a leisurely stroll along the main street in town, Avon Terrace, to admire the historic buildings, including the iconic York Town Hall.
+There are so many charming buildings in York, such as the retro York Motor Museum and Penny Farthing Sweets.

 Historic storefront selling sweets